haraldsDev/haraldsDev.github.io/cmdline_course.md

 <br/><br/>

 **Reflection**: I had previous experience with git, so this was not so hard.
-I was nice to learn about GitHub pages - it seemed really an easy way to publish something on web.
+It was nice to learn about GitHub pages - it seemed really an easy way to publish something on web.
 I learned some new things about relationship between **local** and **remote** repos – or perhaps, it has changed and evolved in the last years, and I just didn't know that.

 <br/><br/>